Newport Pop Festival: The Newport Pop Festival 1968

 An estimated 140,000 attended the first and probably the last Newport Pop Festival in California's Orange County Aug.
 3-4, viewing, among others, Tiny Tim, Jefferson Airplane, Country Joe and the Fish, Grateful Dead, Chambers Brothers, Charles Lloyd, James Cotton Blues Band, Quicksilver Messenger Service, and the Byrds.

-Although not listed, Eric Burden introduced a local Long Beach, CA band WAR.
+Although not listed, Eric Burdon introduced a local Long Beach, CA band WAR.

 The festival was regarded musically successful but on other fronts rather less than pleasing.
 The performers appeared on a raised stage under a striped canopy, but the young crowds were left sitting or standing in a huge, flat, dusty-dry open field under a broiling sun.
 Refreshment and rest room facilities were less than adequate and the sound system was not powerful enough to carry the sound to everyone present.

 The highlight of the pop fest on the first day (Saturday) seemed to come when Country Joe closed the bill.
 The hour was late and Orange County officials were threatening to shut off the electricity when the band went on, finally relenting to give the band time for two songs.
 As they began their first, "1, 2, 3, 4, What Are We Fighting For," the approximately 40,000 young people still on hand rose as if one, cheering, hands held aloft in the "peace sign."
 During the second number, a long blues, even the cops on stage were grinning and adlibbing a moderate version of the boogaloo.

 The second day's climax came when David Crosby started a planned pie fight with Jefferson Airplane.
 In all, 250 cream pies flew back and forth ... and the thousands of people present stormed the stage to join in.

 The musical line-up was an impressive one.
 Besides those already mentioned, bands appearing were Alice Cooper, Steppenwolf, Sonny and Cher, Canned Heat, Electric Flag, Butterfield Blues Band, Eric Burdon and the Animals, Blue Cheer, Iron Butterfly, Illinois Speed Press and Things to Come.

 But admission to the festival was $5.50 per day – to sit in heat and dust.
 Most considered it another in the series of pop music shucks.

 The Newport Pop Festival – which wasn't even held in Newport, but in Costa Mesa – was produced by Humble Harvey Miller, one of L.A.'s Top-40 DJs, and Wesco Associates, basically the same coalition that staged a similarly uncomfortable weekend festival last summer in another Los Angeles dust bin.

 Among other highlights that concert-goers recall were when helicopters flew overhead, dropping flowers on the audience.
 And on Sunday, Sonny and Cher arrived by helicopter and were later booed off the stage.